CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/06-SUMMARY.md

 ## **These are the aspects we covered through this lab:**

-- Creating host pools of *Pooled* type and utilising it as per the needs of the user/ organisations needs.
+- Creating host pools of *Pooled* type and utilizing it as per the needs of the user/ organizations needs.

-- Deploying *session hosts* i.e. vitual machines and using them to deploy applications and windows desktop environment.
+- Deploying *session hosts* i.e. virtual machines and using them to deploy applications and windows desktop environment.

-- Creating application group of type *Remote app* and *using default desktop application group*.
+- Creating an application group of type *Remote app* and *using the default desktop application group*.

-- Creating *workspaces* to have a isolated/ differentiated environment for the user while using windows virtual desktop.
+- Creating *workspaces* to have an isolated/ differentiated environment for the user while using windows virtual desktop.

-- *Registering application groups to the workspace* for assigning/ replacing set of applications used by the user in one go.
+- *Registering application groups to the workspace* for assigning/ replacing a set of applications used by the user in one go.

-- Publishing applications using *start menu* in the remote app type application groups.
+- Publishing applications using the *start menu* in the remote app type application groups.

 - Assigning users to the application groups and workspaces to allow/ restrict users from using certain applications.

-- Accessing windows virtual desktop and published applications through browser.
+- Accessing windows virtual desktop and published applications through the browser.

 - Accessing windows virtual desktop and published applications through wvd-client application.